nReus/H2OPatch/_pages/about.md

 [Video Troubleshooting](#video-troubleshooting)
 ======
+Before fixing issues, please verify how the video plays by seeing the playback behavior right after the first scene, where the background image is greyscale, and before the date card that says "July 3".

 The minor issue: If playback does not occur, as in video just skips and goes into the next scene, install [K-Lite Codec Pack](https://codecguide.com/download_kl.htm).
 You should only need the "Basic" version.

 The MAJOR issue: Some computers may have problems with video playback.
 The audio will play but the screen will remain black.